cybex-gmbh/transmorpher/README.md

 ### Cloud Setup

-***Note***: The Transmorpher media server is not dependent on a specific cloud service provider, but only supports AWS services out of the box.
+The Transmorpher media server is not dependent on a specific cloud service provider, but only supports AWS services out of the box.

 #### Prerequisites for video functionality

-- A publicly available file storage, for example AWS S3
+- A file storage, for example AWS S3
 - A routing capable service, for example a Content Delivery Network, like AWS CloudFront

 #### IAM